monica-ty/express-mongo-ts/README.md

 ### `npm run start`

-Runs the built app by `node build/server.js`.\
+Runs the built app by pre-set command `node build/server.js`.\
+You will see `connected` in the console if the app runs successfully.

-The page will reload if you make edits.\
+The server will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `npm run build`